Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2022/Day-2/01-exploratory-analysis.md

 Deciding on which approach to take is a complicated issue, and is largely dependent on the extent of the batch effect.
 If the batch effect is very large, it may be too difficult to effectively remove it statistically, or regress out variation attributable to it in the DE analysis.

 Ultimately, the easiest way to handle a batch effect if to prevent it from ever occurring.
-Whwere possible, practice your protocol and confirm you can get consistent replicates before committing to the full experiment.
+Where possible, practice your protocol and confirm you can get consistent replicates before committing to the full experiment.

 **Take home message on batch effects:** If your experiment includes multiple batches, check them in your unsupervised analyses to check for a batch effect.

 ----------